 Our first exhibition was installed in the autumn of 2018 to mark the 100th anniversary of the end of World War One.
 As with all towns and cities across the country, Kingston's residents played a huge part in the war effort.
 But Kingston's contribution was particularly significant with the invention and production of many aircraft, here in the town.

 From money-raising Tank Banks and queues for potatoes to the 3,500-strong local workforce that helped build Sopwith Camels, find out a bit more about Kingston's through WWI.

-Ahead of the third annual Muybridge Festival, we're proud to present the second Streets of History exhibition celebrating one of the world's most influential photographers and inventors of all time.
+The second Streets of History exhibition was produced in conjunction with third annual Muybridge Festival, celebrating one of the world's most influential photographers and inventors of all time.
 Born in Kingston, Eadweard Muybridge pioneered moving image as we know today, creating one of the first moving-image projectors.

 The on-street exhibition was in place on Clarence Street.